 - vanilla - I love a splash of vanilla in all of my pancake and waffle recipes

-- In a large measuring cup, melt 4 tablespoons of butter in the microwave.
-This takes about 45 seconds in my microwave.
-Once the butter is melted, you’ll add the milk to the butter and warm in the microwave for an additional 45 seconds.
-IMPORTANT: You want to be sure that the milk is warm enough that the butter is liquid and floating on the surface of the milk, but not so warm that it cooks the eggs when you combine them in the next step.
+- Make Sure That Your Milk is Warm: You want to be sure that the milk is warm enough that the butter is liquid and floating on the surface of the milk, but not so warm that it cooks the eggs when you combine them in the next step.

-- Add the wet ingredients with the dry ingredients and mix until just combined.
-The batter will be slightly lumpy which is good.
+- Make Sure That Your Batter is Not Too Thick: The batter will be slightly lumpy which is good.
 If the batter feels too thick to you, add a splash of milk and mix again.

-To be sure that your frying pan is hot enough, first make a mini pancake.
-Drop a tablespoon of batter onto the frying pan.
+- To be sure that your frying pan is hot enough, first make a mini pancake: Drop a tablespoon of batter onto the frying pan.
 If it sizzles and begins to cook right away, your pan is ready.
 If you don't hear a sizzle and the batter just sort of sits there, spreading out, you know that your pan isn't ready to go yet.

-🫐 Variations:
+Variations:

 Gluten Free Blueberry Pancakes: sprinkle a handful of fresh blueberries onto your pancakes right after you place the batter on the hot griddle.